lsm/genji/doc/app.md

 // create a blog post in db
 myBlog.createPost('My awesome post', 'Some contents', function(err, result) {
   // handle error and result here
-  // you can still emit the event this.emit(err, result);
+  // you can emit the event manually this.emit(err, result);
 });